apache/wookie/widgets/templates/readme.txt

 ** Building the real widgets

-To build and deploy the widgets run "ant generate-widgets", which will ask you which widget definitions directory you wish to generate from, or you can use "ant generate-all-widgets" to generate all known widgets.
+To build and deploy the widgets run "ant generate-all-widgets" which will generate all known widgets.

+Alternatively you can use "ant generate-widgets" which will ask you which widget definitions directory you wish to generate from,
-You can optionally add

-"-Dwidget.include=WIDGET_PATTERN"
+*** Building selected widgets

+When you have lots of widgets it can be useful to build just one, or a set of related widgets.
+There are two ways to do this, you can provide a pattern to filter widgets to be built or you can keep your widgets in directories and build one directory at a time.

+**** Filtering widgets to be built

+Adding the following to your ant command will filter all widgets:

+-Dwidget.include=WIDGET_PATTERN

 where "WIDGET_PATTERN" is an include pattern that describes which widgets should be generated and deployed.
 For example,